manipalsingh013/LifeTree/LifeTree/Assets/Plugins/MicControl2/ReadMe.txt

 made by the users, no one contributed their efforts towards the project, nor did they send their own updates through.

 Those who did contribute and gave credits, thank you.
 However it was not enough to keep it open source in comparison with those who did not.
-Thus the open source project is closed and all community attributions have been removed and only the original source code that I created is left.
+Thus the open source project is closed and all community attributions have been removed and only the original source code that is created by me is left (starting from version 2.0).
 All this makes everything more manageable for me.